No time? My pick for the best wet-to-dry flat iron is the Remington Wet2Straight Ceramic + Titanium 1 ¾” Flat Iron.

 And The Winner Is…

-For me, it’s a toss-up between the tried-and-true Remington Wet2Straight and the Ovonni Nano Titanium Wet and Dry Straightener.
-They’re both effective at straightening wet and dry hair and give you great bang for not a lot of bucks.
+For me, the best wet-to-dry flat iron is the Remington Wet2Straight.
+It’s effective at straightening wet and dry hair and gives you great bang for not a lot of bucks.